bnaucler/ernst/README.md

 Number of insults are reported with !skymfstat(s).

 ## Configuration options
 Some options can be configured with !sset in the channel.
-For more extensive configuration, poke around in ernst.go.
+For more extensive configuration, poke around in ernst.go and elib.go.

 * rate (0-1000) chance of random insult triggering
 * kdel (0-1000) delay per "keystroke" (in ms).
 Default: 100